aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/078_workload/010-deploy-workloads.md

 :::

-Line 22: Git generator iterates through folders under "config/workload" in gitops-platform repository
+Line 22: Git generator iterates through folders under "config/workload" in platform git repository
 Line 33: {path} maps to each workload folder under config/workload.
 For webstore {path} maps to config/workload/webstore.
 Since there is no folder "config/workload/webstore/workload", there are no files to process at this point.

 ### 2. Git commit